mmaulwurff/weapons-menu/README.md

 Weapon menu supports every possible weapon set in Universal Mode.

-When loaded with a mod without extended support (see below), Universal Mode is engaged automatically.
-The only difference between Universal Mode and Extended Support Mode is that not acquired weapons cannot be shown in the menu in Universal Mode.
+When loaded with a mod without Extended Support (see below), Universal Mode is engaged automatically.
+Unlike between Universal Mode, Extended Support Mode provides fine-tuned weapon tags and an ability to show weapons that player has not acquired yet.

 ## Mods with extended support